suyetake/Kalicos/server/README.md

-# Kalios Rest API Server
+# Kalicos Rest API Server

-This is the rest API for the Kalios project.
-This contains all the endpoints for interacting with the Kalios db as well as serving up the client (as of right now the client is not currently configured to run on this server).
+This is the rest API for the Kalicos project.
+This contains all the endpoints for interacting with the Kalicos db as well as serving up the client (as of right now the client is not currently configured to run on this server).

 Read our [documentation](./apiReference.md) for the rest API.